 Chicken wings are great smoked.
 I remove the wing tip section first, since there's not much there, then brine them for an hour in a basic poultry brine.

 Season with a mixture black pepper, paprika, onion powder and maybe a touch of cayenne pepper.
 Smoke them at 275-300 degrees for 1-1/2 to 2 hours.
+Brush with barbecue sauce or Frank's Wing Sauce a couple times during the last 30 minutes of cooking.
 When done, the two wing sections will separate easily at the joint.